-The expected loss rates are based on the payment profiles of sales over a period of 36 months before 26 June 2022 or 27 June 2021 respectively and the corresponding historical credit losses experienced within this period.
+The expected loss rates are based on the payment profiles of sales over a period of 36 months before 25 June 2023 or 26 June 2022 respectively and the corresponding historical credit losses experienced within this period.
 The historical loss rates are adjusted to reflect current and forward looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.

-On that basis, the loss allowance as at 26 June 2022 and 27 June 2021 (on adoption of AASB 9) was determined as follows for both trade receivables:
+On that basis, the loss allowance as at 25 June 2023 and 26 June 2022 was determined as follows for both trade receivables: